Aaroecode/Darten/README.md

 # Darten
-This is a Python program which can be used to connected multiple Database to Internet by converting it into a Cloud API
+This is a Python program which can be used to connect multiple Database to Internet by converting it into a Cloud API